Mec-iS/nanodegree-fullstack-final/README.md

 # nanodegree-fullstack-final
 ### Project 3: Full-Stack Foundations Final
 Designing and implementing a web-application to C.R.U.D. with a database, using `MySql Lite` and `Python2.7`.

-The web-server is in `finalproject.py`.
+There are also endpoints for serving JSON as REST services.

 ### Running the app: